sofa-framework/doc/35_Plugins/20_Build_a_plugin_from_sources.md

 This page presents how to build an external plugin, i.e. a plugin which is not provided in the source code of SOFA.

+> ⚠️ **WARNING**: In most cases, the version of a plugin follows the version of SOFA.
+For compatibility reasons, it is preferable to compile the version of the plugin corresponding to the version of SOFA.
+For example, if you have the binaries for SOFA v23.06, you will need to compile plugins with version v23.06.

 Two ways of building a plugin is possible:
 - you are compiling SOFA and you integrate your plugin project along SOFA (aka _in-tree build_).
 - you have an install of SOFA (either you downloaded a [pre-built configuration](https://www.sofa-framework.org/download/), or you installed by yourself from a [SOFA build](https://www.sofa-framework.org/community/doc/getting-started/build/build-options/)), and you want to use this installation to build your plugin (aka _out-of-tree build_)